Succinct certificates for solutions to binary quadratic Diophantine equations: Outline of the Proof

+We follow the approach of Gauss to finding solutions of such equations, which is outlined in G. B. Mathews \cite[Chap.
+IX]{Mat61} and H. J. S. Smith \cite[Arts.
+93-97]{Smi}.

-Binary quadratic Diophantine equations (\ref{eq201}) are classified as {\em define, indefinite} or {\em degenerate} according as the {\em determinant} \beql{eq204} D = b^2 - ac \eeq is negative, positive and not a square, or a perfect square, respectively.
-This classification is useful because the sets of solutions to these three types of equations have qualitatively different characteristics.
-For example, definite and degenerate binary quadratic Diophantine equations always have admissible solutions small enough to serve directly as certificates, if they have any admissible solutions at all (Lemma~\ref{le32}).
-The body of the proof concerns the case of indefinite binary quadratic Diophantine equations.
+Binary quadratic Diophantine equations (\ref{eq201}) are classified as {\em definite, indefinite} or {\em degenerate} according to the value of the {\em determinant} \beql{eq204} D = b^2 - ac \eeq being negative, positive and not a square, or a perfect square, respectively.
+(The determinant $D$ is just $\frac{1}{4} \mbox{Disc}(f_Q)$, where $f_Q$ is the polynomial $f_Q(x)= Q(x,1)= ax^2+bx+ c$.)
+This classification is useful because the sets of solutions to these three types of equations have qualitatively different behaviors.
+In particular, definite and degenerate binary quadratic Diophantine equations with an admissible solution always have admissible solutions small enough to serve directly as certificates.
+(Lemma~\ref{le32}).
+The crucial part of the proof concerns the case of indefinite binary quadratic Diophantine equations. \\

 Gauss \cite[Art.
 216--221]{Gau66} gave a method to determine whether (\ref{eq201}) has any integer solutions and if so to give a complete parametric description of all solutions.
 This method is based on his theory of integral binary quadratic forms, and in particular on determining the equivalence or inequivalence of such forms.
-Gauss' method easily extends to include the side condition (\ref{eq202}), but (\ref{eq203}) adds new complications.
-We follow the outline of Gauss' method in reducing the problem to that of recognizing the equivalence of two quadratic forms.
-In Section~3 we transform the problem to that of studying the equation
+Gauss' method easily extends to include the congruential side condition (\ref{eq202}), but the positivity side condition (\ref{eq203}) adds new complications.
+We follow the outline of Gauss's method in reducing the problem to that of recognizing the {\em equivalence} of two quadratic forms.
+In Section~3 we transform the problem to that of studying the generalized Pell equation

-with side conditions.
-In Section~4 quadratic forms are introduced and the problem is transformed to that of demonstrating that the reduced identity form $\tilde{I}$ of determinant $D$ is equivalent to a reduced form $Q_{\rm red}$ via an equivalence matrix $W$ having certain properties.
+with $(x_1, x_2)$ satisfying side conditions on their signs and congruence conditions to some modulus.
+In Section~4 (primitive) binary quadratic forms are introduced and the problem is transformed to that of demonstrating that the reduced identity form $\tilde{I}$ of determinant $D$ is equivalent to a particular reduced form $Q_{\rm red}$ via an equivalence matrix $W$ having certain properties.
 (See Section~4 for definitions.)
-The proof are complicated by the need to bound the size of the least admissible solution and to keep track of the nonnegativity condition (\ref{eq203}) under these transformations.
+The proofs are complicated by the need to bound the size of the least admissible solution and to keep track of the nonnegativity condition (\ref{eq203}) under these transformations.\\